 So now it’s time for the state of the blog 2020 edition.
-Where we tell you some of the things that have been happening here at s-config.com and where we intend to move into the future here.
+Here we tell you some of the things that have been happening here at s-config.com and where we intend to move into the future here.

 The idle on this blog is real!

-First off, allow me to state that we haven’t been totally active on our blog site until only recently.
+First off, allow us to state that we haven’t been totally active on our blog site until recently.
 This is because instead of posting blogs, art, and music like we should.
-We got hung up doing a lot of research on where we would like to go into the future.
+We got hung up doing a lot of research on where we would like to go in the future.
 The future is a hella-hard thing to predict because sometimes, you have to do things that existed 10 years ago on the internet with new technology in the hopes that you will be 10 years into the future.
 At least that is our theory!
 We’re still working on it!